dchodge/david.io/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there 👋!

-I'm a researcher who uses mathematics and statistics to better understand immune responses to infection and vaccination.
-I work in the [Charité Centre for Global Health](https://globalhealth.charite.de/).
+I’m a researcher using mathematics and statistics to explore how our immune systems respond to infection and vaccination.

-What tools to model serological data?
-Check out [seroanalytics.org](http://seroanalytics.org/) (or [github](https://github.com/seroanalytics))!

-Check out my [publications](https://scholar.google.ca/citations?user=d74gCRYAAAAJ&hl=en) and [research outputs](https://www.researchgate.net/profile/David-Hodgson-19).
+I’m based at the [Charité Centre for Global Health](https://globalhealth.charite.de/), where my work focuses on making sense of serological data and developing better tools for immunological modelling.

+If you’re interested in modelling serological data, take a look at [seroanalytics.org](http://seroanalytics.org/) (and the [GitHub](https://github.com/seroanalytics))!

+You can also browse my [publications](https://scholar.google.ca/citations?user=d74gCRYAAAAJ&hl=en), [research outputs](https://www.researchgate.net/profile/David-Hodgson-19) and [personal Github](https://github.com/dchodge/).